Nwafor6/React-Newsletter-Design-Template/Readme.md

 To run the application locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/Nwafor6/React-TodoApp.git`
+1. Clone the repository: `git clone https://github.com/Nwafor6/React-Newsletter-Design-Template.git`
-2. Navigate to the project directory: `cd React-TodoApp`
+2. Navigate to the project directory: `cd React-Newsletter-Design-Template`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your browser and visit `http://localhost:3000` to see the application running.

-## Usage

--Click get started
--Select any of the TodoTags to add new list to the Tag
-- Click the add button below to open the input form and then submit.

 ## see live application